 Reaching Net-Zero in Existing Buildings

-To retrofit every building currently in use, Canada needs a practical regulatory framework to encourage faster and deeper energy and emissions reductions in its existing building stock.
-Beyond climate commitments, renewing our building stock will meet the needs of those who live, work, play, and gather in them for decades to come.
+To achieve this, Canada needs a practical regulatory framework to encourage faster and deeper energy and emissions reductions in its existing building stock.
+Beyond meeting our climate commitments, renewing our building stock will support the needs of those who live, work, play, and gather in them for decades to come.

 Regulating emissions in existing buildings